-In this study, the optimisation structure and the UV-Vis spectra of a chlorophyll-b molecule are observed under ground state condition using the density functional theory and the time dependent density functional theory.
-The optimisation of a chlorophyll-b molecule is done using several basis sets and it is found that the cc-pVDZ basis set is the most suitable basis set since it gives the most minimum energy.
-There are two structures of chlorophyll-b constructed; one is having phytil chain perpendicular with the main group while the other one is having phytil chain parallel with the main group.
-The two structures in chlorophyll are given similar results; the difference only at the direction of curvature at chain.
-This happens because the optimised structure must calculate whole system and the SCF must be achieved.
+In this study, the optimization structure and the UV-Vis spectra of a chlorophyll-b molecule are observed under ground state condition using the density functional theory and the time dependent density functional theory.
+The optimization of a chlorophyll-b molecule is done using several basis sets and it is found that the cc-pVDZ basis set is the most suitable basis set since it gives the most minimum energy.
+There are two structures of chlorophyll-b is constructed, one is having phytil chain perpendicular with main group while the other one is having phytil chain parallel with main group.
+The two structures in chlorophyll are given the similar result, the difference only at the direction of curvature at chain.
+This happens because the optimized structure must calculate whole system and the SCF must be achieved.
 Furthermore, as UV-Vis absorbance spectra is calculated, the two maximum peaks are observed at 448 nm and 590 nm.